-When a company starts the export journey, very often they only look at whether a product is suitable for export mainly because is has been successful in the domestic market and then whether the support functions such as logistics and marketing can
+When a company starts the export journey, very often they only look at whether a product is suitable for export mainly because it has been successful in the domestic market and then whether the support functions such as logistics and marketing can -export often becomes an add-on function.

 However, the key to really successfully grow your export lies much deeper within your business.
 What kind of organisation are you?
 What are your culture and outlook?
 What are your timelines?
 If you are short-term, ‘results here and now’ business always chasing the next deal then you will probably find it very difficult to build up a sustainable and profitable export business.